Ruchith1018/Btech-1stYear/Phone Book Application/Readme.md

 # Phone Book Application

-This project is a simple yet functional Phone Book Application developed during my 1st year of [Your Course Name].
+This project is a simple yet functional Phone Book Application developed during my 1st year.
 The application allows users to store, search, update, and delete contacts, providing a basic understanding of file handling and data management in programming.

 ## Features